Current Gallery: Accessories / accessories125

 Costume seen on Katharine Hepburn as Pamela Thistlewaite

-• Vivien Leigh as Scarlett O'Hara wearing a lace collar in the 1939 film "Gone with the Wind."
+• Vivien Leigh as Scarlett O'Hara wearing a white lace collar in the 1939 film "Gone with the Wind."

 • Selznick International Pictures